 If you have back pain, nerve pain, post-surgery pain, or other types of ongoing discomfort, then the physicians at Innovative Pain Specialists in Arlington Heights and Libertyville, Illinois, can help you.

 Board-certified pain management specialists Paul Marsiglia, DO, and Demetrios Louis, MD, offer their patients spinal cord stimulation in order to reduce pain, improve function and help you live your best life.

 Call the nearest office or schedule an appointment online today to discuss the procedur further with your expert physician.

-Spinal cord stimulation involves implanting a tiny device that sends low-level electricity into your spinal cord for pain relief.
-The device consists of electrodes and a pacemaker-like battery pack that your specialist places under the skin to emit impulses.
-You can use a remote control to activate electrical impulses and alleviate pain as needed.
+Spinal cord stimulation is a drug-free solution to managing chronic pain!
+It involves implanting a tiny FDA-approved device that transmits low-level electricity near the nerves in your spinal canal in order to provide you with pain relief.
+The device consists of electrodes and a small battery that your specialist places underneath the skin in order to emit impulses.
+You can be in control of your pain and use a remote control to activate these electrical impulses and alleviate pain as needed.